 Should you get a divorce?
 Only you can answer that question, but this book will help you make an informed decision.
 Written by therapist and counselor Mira Kirshenbaum, this book walks you through thought-provoking diagnostic questions to help you work out whether the issues in your marriage can be overcome or not.

-Divorce 101: A Woman's Guide To Divorce
+Divorce 101: A Woman's Guide to Divorce

 The Divorce Organizer and Planner with CD-ROM, 2nd Edition

 Brette McWhorter Sember, a retired divorce attorney and mediator, helps guide you through the divorce process, giving you the tools to help you create a complete, accessible record of everything you will need to prepare for divorce, as well track alimony child support, and more after the divorce.